 In May 1863, William Bowen was stopped from boarding a street car because he was an African American.
 He brought a civil suit and a criminal assault suit.
 Their legal actions came after the African American community’s successful campaign to remove the state’s ban on court testimony by African Americans.
 Lifting this ban opened the legal system to challenges by African Americans in the state.

-Mary Ellen Pleasant, a longtime foe of segregation and leading financial supporter of abolitionist John Brown, brought suit against San Francisco street car companies–when she was ejected in 1866.
+Mary Ellen Pleasant was a longtime foe of segregation, a conductor on the Underground Railroad, and leading financial supporter of abolitionist John Brown.
+She brought suit against San Francisco street car companies when she was ejected in 1866.

 After two years of court battles, the lines were desegregated.